 You can use this tool from the World Business Council for Sustainable Development to better understand your organisation's most significant water-related risks, such as operations and suppliers in water scarce areas, total production generated from at-risk sites, and number of employees that lack access to improved water and sanitation.

 ECOLAB's Smart Water Navigator provides a holistic roadmap to corporate water management that can help you to minimise risk and optimise costs.
 The Navigator features two tools: the Water Risk Monetizer, and the Water Action Assessment.
-You can use this tool to estimate the amount of revenue that could potentially be lost due to the impact of water scarcity on your organisation's operations.
-It is a free tool developed by ECOLAB and Trucost.
+You can use the Water Risk Monetizer tool to estimate the amount of revenue that could potentially be lost due to the impact of water scarcity on your organisation's operations.
 It draws on global basin-level water data, and will help you determine water risk at a facility level.
 The Water Action Assessment employs a straightforward questionnaire to help you understand how your facilities are performing compared to industry-leading water management practices, and allows you to gauge the maturity of your water stewardship strategy.

 Volumetric Water Benefit Accounting (VWBA): A Method For Implementing and Valuing Water Stewardship Activities